diffpy/diffpy.utils/README.rst

-The diffpy.utils package provides functions for extracting array data from variously formatted text files, an interpolation function based on the Whittaker-Shannon formula that can be used to resample a PDF or other profile function over a new grid, `Diffraction_objects` for conveniently manipulating diffraction data, and some wx GUI utilities used by the PDFgui program.
+The diffpy.utils package provides functions for extracting array data from variously formatted text files, an interpolation function based on the Whittaker-Shannon formula that can be used to resample a PDF or other profile function over a new grid, `DiffractionObject` for conveniently manipulating diffraction data, and some wx GUI utilities used by the PDFgui program.